scholarslab/scholarslab.github.io/collections/_posts/2016-03-02-teaching-archaeology-of-the-middle-east-in-the-time-of-daesh-the-merits-of-incorporating-allahyaris-material-speculation-with-3d-printing.md

 slug: teaching-archaeology-of-the-middle-east-in-the-time-of-daesh-the-merits-of-incorporating-allahyaris-material-speculation-with-3d-printing
 title: 'Teaching Archaeology of the Middle East in the Time of Daesh: the Merits of  Incorporating Allahyari’s “Material Speculation” with 3D Printing'
-categories:
+category: blog
+tags:
 - Grad Student Research
-- Makerspace
+- makerspace
-tags:
 - pedagogy
 crosspost:
   - title: my personal blog